arthurkushman/pgo/CONTRIBUTING.md

 Please, follow next rules to add new pull request:

-* Your code MUST follow PSR recommendations
+* Your code MUST follow Go recommendations and go fmt
-* All your code MUST be covered by unit tests
+* All your code MUST be covered by tests
-* All methods MUST be documented by PHPDocs
+* All methods MUST be documented by Docs
 * Adding documentation of new functionality to [README.md](https://github.com/arthurkushman/php-wss/blob/master/README.md) greets

-You may always add your improvement ideas or bug reports to [Issues](https://github.com/arthurkushman/php-wss/issues)
+You may always add your improvement ideas or bug reports to [Issues](https://github.com/arthurkushman/pgo/issues)

 Thank you for contribution